Apodini/Apodini/Sources/Apodini/Apodini.docc/Advanced/CommunicationPattern/Properties/MeaningOfEnvironment.md

 ## Overview

 The `@Environment` property wrapper provides different functionality depending on the `wrappedValue`.
-For more detail on how the `wrappedValue` is provided to the environment and what values are provided by the Apodini framework refer to **RequestAndEnivornment**.
+For more detail on how the `wrappedValue` is provided to the environment and what values are provided by the Apodini framework refer to **RequestAndEnvironment**.

 ## Connection